WebAssembly/component-model/design/mvp/Explainer.md

 | Canonical ABI signature                               | `[end:i32 err:i32] -> []`                      |

-The `{stream,future}.close-{readable,writable}` built-ins remove the indicated [stream or future] from the current component instance's table of [waitables], trapping if the stream or future has a mismatched direction or type or are in the middle of a `read` or `write`.
+The `{stream,future}.close-{readable,writable}` built-ins remove the indicated [stream or future] from the current component instance's table, trapping if the stream or future has a mismatched direction or type or are in the middle of a `read` or `write`.

 ##### 📝 Error Context built-ins